stleye/stleye/README.md

 # Sebastián Tleye

-Senior Software Engineer · Mobile · Kotlin Multiplatform
+Senior Software Engineer · iOS · Kotlin Multiplatform

 ## Current work
-I work as a mobile software engineer focused on SDK development and performance-critical systems.
+I work as a mobile software engineer with a strong focus on **iOS development** and performance-critical SDKs.
-Currently contributing to mobile measurement SDKs at Ookla.
+Currently contributing to mobile measurement SDKs at Ookla, working across iOS and Kotlin Multiplatform.

 ## Independent work
-I’m part of **[Champa Labs](https://champalabs.com)**, an independent lab where we explore and build software products, tools, and experiments — from mobile apps to web platforms — with a strong focus on simplicity, robustness, and long-term thinking.
+I’m part of **[ChampaLabs](https://champalabs.com)**, an independent lab where we explore and build software products, tools, and experiments — from mobile apps to web platforms — with a strong focus on simplicity, robustness, and long-term thinking.

 ## Technical interests
+- iOS (Swift, SDK design, performance, system APIs)
 - Kotlin & Kotlin Multiplatform
-- Mobile architecture (Android-first, iOS interop)
+- Mobile architecture and cross-platform trade-offs
-- Networking, measurement, and performance
+- Networking, measurement, and low-level concerns
 - System design and developer tooling

 ## Beyond code